stepanenko/stepanenko/readme.md

 > _We spend more time maintaining software than we do creating it from scratch. - Eric Elliott “Composing Software”_

-> _Because JavaScript can be used without understanding, the understanding of the language is often never attained. - Kyle Simpson_

 > _[More Quotes...](https://github.com/stepanenko/stepanenko/blob/master/quotes.md)_

 <table>